 The goal of any online business is to attract and retain customers.
-And in order to do that, you need a website with great web design.
+And to do that, you need a website with great web design.
 But defining exactly how you want your site to acquire these customers, sell them on a product or service and turn them into a loyal following is always harder than it sounds.

 Define Your Target Audience

 The first step in designing an effective website is defining your target audience.

 How and where are you going to target this particular audience?
 How many people make up this target market, and how much money do they spend yearly?
 What other experiences or websites have these people been exposed to?
 The more information you have about your target market, the better prepared you’ll be when it comes time to design your site.

 You should also conduct research into the target audiences of your competitors’ sites as well.
 Although their approach may not be designed to target your target audience specifically, it gives you an idea of what’s already proven successful with certain groups of people.
 Take note of what works — and, more importantly, why.

 Customer personas can help you target an audience by allowing you to see the world from their point of view.
 To target your target audience effectively, it’s important to understand how and why they think.

 By developing customer personas for your target market, you’ll be able to see what content is most effective in speaking to these people.
 What should the copy on your site say?
 How do they react when they visit a website?
 The more information you have about your target audience and who they are as individuals, the better off you’ll be when it comes time to design your site.

 This helps increase focus on which specific elements and features will appeal best to this target group; i.e., a middle-aged working man may not be impressed by the same things as a 23-year-old male.